-Unused sick leave is not cashed out upon termination, resignation, retirement, or other separation from employment.
-Unused sick leave may be converted to retirement service credits only as may be permitted under applicable retirement system laws and regulations as permitted by CalPERS.
+In lieu of payment, uUnused sick leave may be converted to retirement service credits only as may be permitted under applicable retirement system laws and regulations as permitted by CalPERS.

 H. SICK LEAVE REINSTATEMENT

 If an employee separates and is rehired within one (1) year from separation, accrued and unused sick leave, to a maximum of six (6) days or 48 hours, whichever is greater, will be reinstated.
 An employee who worked at least 90 days in the initial employment with the Agency may immediately use reinstated sick leave.
 An employee who had not worked 90 days in the initial employment with the Agency must work the remaining amount of the 90 day-qualifying period to be able to use accrued sick leave.